Bolsonaro steals show at Brazil's biggest farm fair

 Organizers of the annual Agrishow withdrew an invitation for the current agriculture minister in leftist President Luiz Inacio Lula da Silva's government, which complained they had turned the fair into a campaign event.

+"What does agriculture need?
+You need politicians who don't get in your way," he added, speaking alongside Sao Paulo Governor Tarcisio de Freitas, his former infrastructure minister.

-Bolsonaro criticized the decision by Lula to recognize new Indigenous reservations, a constant complaint by farmers in Brazil's expanding agricultural frontier.
+Bolsonaro criticized the decision by Lula to recognize new Indigenous reservations based on ancestral lands, a constant source of complaint by farmers in Brazil's expanding agricultural frontier.

+He said it was too much land for too few people, and he had tried unsuccessfully to allow Indigenous communities to engage in commercial agriculture, which is currently not legal on protected lands.

-The deep-pocketed and powerful farm sector were major supporters of Bolsonaro's 2018 election.
-In office he relaxed environmental controls, took the farmers' side in land disputes with Indigenous communities, and passed legislation allowing farmers to arm themselves to protect their properties.
+The deep-pocketed and powerful farm sector was a major supporter of Bolsonaro's 2018 election.
+In office he relaxed environmental controls, took the farmers' side in land disputes with Indigenous communities and passed legislation allowing farmers to arm themselves to protect their properties.

-Bolsonaro, who never conceded defeat by Lula in the October election, faces a series of investigations for his attacks on Brazil's election system and alleged role in inciting the storming of government building in Brasilia on Jan.
+Bolsonaro, who never conceded defeat to Lula in the October election, faces investigations for his attacks on Brazil's election system and alleged role in inciting the storming of government building in Brasilia on Jan.
 8, one week after Lula took office.
 Bolsonaro faces legal risks that could ban him from running in the 2026 election.

 Agriculture Minister Carlos Favaro wished the farmers success and said he looked forward to attending next year.

-(Reporting by Lais Morais and Carla Carniel; Writing by Anthony Boadle; Editing by Jonathan Oatis)
+(Reporting by Lais Morais and Carla Carniel; Writing by Anthony Boadle; Editing by Jonathan Oatis and Cynthia Osterman)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))